Elissa (singer): 2016–17: Saharna Ya Leil

-Elissa released her tenth studio album Saharna Ya Leil (Keep Us Up All Night) during the summer of 2016, which included singles "Saharna Ya Leil", "Maliket El Ehsas" (Queen of Feelings) and "Aaks Elli Shayfenha" (The Opposite of What You See).
-Despite not being released as a single, the lyric video for "Maktooba Leek" (Destined for You) amassed over 120 million views (as of August 2019) on Rotana's official YouTube page, making it the most watched video on their channel.
+Elissa released her tenth studio album Saharna Ya Leil on 9 September 2016, which included the titular single of the same name, "Maliket El Ehsas" and "Aaks Elli Shayfenha."
+Despite not being released as a single, the lyric video for "Maktooba Leek" amassed over 270 million views (as of March 2024) on Rotana's official YouTube page, becoming the most watched video on their channel.
 The following year, Elissa released a music video for "Aaks Elli Shayfenha".
 Directed by Angy Jammal, the video reached 3 million views during its first week of release and as of August 2019, has garnered over 60 million views on YouTube.
 In May 2017, Elissa announced that she is the new face of Freshlook Air Optix Colors.

 In August 2017, Elissa was featured on Forbes Middle East English edition's August cover and gave a concert as part of Beirut Holidays Festival 2017.
-On 14 August, Elissa released a remix for the song "Ana Majnouni" (I'm Crazy) which was previously released 3 years ago.
+On 14 August, Elissa released a remix for the song "Ana Majnouni" which was previously released 3 years ago.
 "Ana Majnouni" marked the third collaboration with her brother Camil Khoury and amassed more than half a million plays during its first 2 days of release.
 In early September, it was announced that Elissa will be one of the new The Voice: Ahla Sawt season 4 coaches alongside Emirati singer Ahlam, Lebanese singer Assi El Hallani, and Egyptian singer Mohamed Hamaki.